mbraak/django-file-form/README.md

 * 1.01 uses fine uploader for the javascript part
 * 0.5.0 supports Django 1.11 and Python 2.

+Version 2.0 has changed: see 'Upgrade from version 1.0' below, if you're upgrading from version 1.0 (or lower).

 ## Usage

 **1 Install django-file-form**